 From 1 January 2016, if you are an absentee owner, an absentee owner surcharge applies to taxable land you own.
 For the 2016 land tax year, the surcharge was 0.5 per cent.
-It is 1.5 per cent for the 2017 land tax year.
+It is 1.5 per cent from the 2017 land tax year onwards.

 The absentee owner surcharge is an additional amount that applies over the land tax you pay at general or trust surcharge rates.

-If you are the trustee of an absentee trust that owns taxable land, you must tell us if you are an absentee owner.
-This is important.
-Penalties may apply if you don’t tell us.
+If you are the trustee of an absentee trust that owns taxable land, you must tell us that you are an absentee owner.
+This is important because penalties may apply if you don’t tell us.

 What is an absentee trust?